fezde/COVID-19/docs-input/basic_numbers.md

 **A little example:**

-* 80.000 infected inhabitants in China represent about **0.006%** of the population while the sames
+* 80.000 infected inhabitants in China represent about **0.006%** of the population while the same
 * 80.000 infected inhabitants in Switzerland represent about **0.933%** of their population.